How to file a claim for division of property after divorce. How to apply for division of joint property after divorce

 • Signatures of the parties.

-When dividing real estate, the agreement specifies its characteristics: footage, floor, location.
-If the car is divided, then its number, brand, color is written.
-The agreement can prescribe the division of total debts (loans, mortgages, etc.).
+When dividing real estate, the agreement specifies its characteristics: square footage, floor, location.
+If a car is divided, then its number, make, and color are written down.
+The agreement can specify the division of common debts (loans, mortgages, etc.).

-If real estate is divided, then the transfer of ownership or a change in shares in ownership must be registered with Rosreestr, otherwise the division will not be considered formalized.
+If real estate is divided, then the transfer of ownership or change in shares in ownership must be registered with Rosreestr, otherwise the division will not be considered officially formalized.

-Hiding property from a spouse how to identify
+Hiding property from a spouse: how to identify it

 The most common ways are: